MCPI-Revival/mcpi-revival.github.io/howto/creating-servers.md

 Debian Buster/Ubuntu 20.04 Or Later

 ### Instructions
-1. Open port 19132 on your router/firewall.
+1. Open UDP port 19132 on your router/firewall.
 2. Download the latest [DEB](https://jenkins.thebrokenrail.com/job/minecraft-pi-reborn/job/master/lastSuccessfulBuild/artifact/out/deb/)(make sure to select the one with "server" in it's name) and install it.
 3. Create a folder for your server and open a terminal window in it.
 4. Run ``minecraft-pi-server`` to start your server.